Veterans May Choose Veterans Affairs (VA) Benefits and Medicare

 Enroll in Medicare Part A If You Have VA Benefits

-Both Medicare and the VA suggest you should enroll.
-You can have both Medicare and VA benefits at the same time and this is recommended.
+Both Medicare and the VA suggest you should enroll in Medicare Part A and Part B. You can have both Medicare and VA benefits at the same time and this is recommended.
 It is strongly recommended that all veteran seniors enroll in Medicare Part A (Hospital Coverage) and usually there is no additional cost.
 This will allow you receive hospital coverage should you go to a non-VA facility.
 According to the VA’s website “[We] encourage you to keep your private [Medicare] health insurance.”

 Medicare Part B If You Have VA Benefits